-- Latchford is a small lumbering town on Bay Lake that is marked by a dam close to the highway bridge over the Montreal River.
-It is renowned for having the world's shortest covered bridge. - Cobalt.
+Latchford is a small lumbering town on Bay Lake and is marked by a dam close to the highway bridge over the Montreal River.
+It is renowned for having the world's shortest covered bridge.

+Cobalt.
 The entire town of Cobalt is a national historic site paying tribute to the discovery of silver in 1903.
 Cobalt is the birthplace of hard rock mining in Canada, and known for the world's first mining camp.
 The region's rich veins triggered a mining boom which attracted international attention to Canada's emergence as the silver capital of the world.
 Open cuts carved from the rock by hand reflect the earliest surface mining operations.
 Mine shafts were sunk, and headframes were built above the ore body.
 Massive rock piles are remnants of ore processing on site.
 Visit the Cobalt Mining Museum and follow the Heritage Silver Trail, a self-guided driving tour through back roads of the Cobalt mine.
-The tour features 20 sites with interpretive plagues.
-Take the Colonial Adit Mine Tour to see hand carved tunnels of the early mining days. - Temiskaming Shores.
-The resort community of Temiskaming Shores on the Wabi River where it enters Lake Temiskaming is an amalgamation of the three former municipalities of New Liskeard, Haileybury and rural area of Dymond.
+The tour features 20 sites with interpretive plaques.
+Take the Colonial Adit Mine Tour to see hand carved tunnels from the early mining days.